MCP Aggregator

 | Network (external MCP servers) | No | Yes |

-If the aggregator is compromised, the attacker has network access and MCP server credentials — but cannot reach the VM, read telemetry, or modify files.
+If the aggregator is compromised, the attacker has network access and short-lived MCP auth material resolved by the broker — but cannot reach the VM, read telemetry, or modify files.

 Architecture